RHMAP-Support/Toolbox/README.md

 Toolbox
 =======

 App to perform test cloud call and miscellaneous checks.
+Based on the Node smoke test app with a few tweaks.

 The app works on 2 levels.
 The first being as an app to be deployed on a device.